Jim Webb (rugby)

 Webb was a strong forward player who was part of three Triple Crown Wales teams, and won 19 consecutive caps, all while playing for a 'second class' team, normally unpopular with selectors.
 On 22 December 1908, Webb while captain of Abertillery, lead his team against the first touring Australian team.
-The resulting 3-3 draw is one of the greatest days in the club's history.
+The resulting 3–3 draw is one of the greatest days in the club's history.

 Webb is remembered as a powerful scrummager, strong at line-outs and mauls.
-He was a modest, proud, and defiantly loyal man.

 International career

 After a strong performance against the touring South Africans with county team Monmouthshire, Webb was capped for Wales against Scotland in February 1907.
 He would play for Wales a further 19 times.
-His final game was against Scotland in 1912 in which he led the pack in a rousing victory.
+His final game was against Scotland in 191,2 in which he led the pack in a rousing victory.
 The selectors though felt Webb was too old and too slow and he was dropped.
 Webb would later argue with the Welsh Rugby Union selectors and leave the game of rugby union.
 He joined St. Helens but would only play five matches for the team.